BrightBlu/RLAssetAllocation/README.md

 - Performance comparison under various market conditions
 - Analysis of wealth growth trajectories
 - Evaluation of different weight schemes
-- Impact of wealth consideration on decision making
+- Impact of wealth consideration on decision-making
 - Comparison of learning stability across algorithms

 Detailed results and analysis can be found in the `experiment/` directory.